I’ve been hiking, camping, and traveling with my Dachshunds over 15 years.

 My dogs may be small but I know my must-have list would be the same even if I had a bigger dog.

 Here is what I bring on every adventure.

 Disclosure: Some of the links in this article are affiliate links (Amazon Associate or other programs we participate in).
 As an affiliate, I earn a small commission from qualifying purchases.

 When your dog will be walking long distances, their harness might get wet, sandy, or dirty, or they might be wearing it 24-7 when traveling, it’s extra important to get one that is comfortable and won’t chafe or rub them raw.

 You can read my full warning about the harness chafing issue but, for us, it boils down to using a harness that doesn’t rest in my Dachshund’s armpits.

-The harness we use when I think chafing is a potential issue, is the Casual Padded Y Harness from Hurtta.
+The primary harness we use when I think chafing is a potential issue, is the Casual Padded Y Harness from Hurtta.

 Because of the pointy breast bone Dachshunds have, the strap that is supposed to run down the middle of the chest does sometimes slide to the side but it doesn’t cause any fit issues for them.

 My second favorite choice for when my Dachshunds are going for a long walk or hike is the Ruffwear Flagline harness.

 You never know what adventure will throw at you so it’s best to use a leash that won’t absorb water, attract dirt and mud, and is easy to clean.